wints/documentation/recipes/app_content_share_with_deeplink.md

 {% ingredient dashboard_setup/store_or_custom_url %}{% endingredient %}
 {% ingredient dashboard_setup/uri_scheme %}{% endingredient %}

 That's the end of the required setup for the Dashboard!
-The dashboard is incredibly powerful, so if you want to dive in deeper, definitely check out [TODO] [Configuring the Dashboard](/ingredients/configuring_the_dashboard/{{ page.platform }}/index.html#advanced)'s advanced configurations.
+The dashboard is incredibly powerful, so if you want to dive in deeper, definitely check out [Configuring the Dashboard](/domains/configuring_the_dashboard/{{page.platform}}/#additional-options)'s additional options.
 <!--- /Configuring the Dashboard-->